ppy/osu-wiki/wiki/Tournaments/UKCC/9/en.md

 - Players will play each map in the Qualifiers mappool once.
 - There will be 3 NoMod, 2 Hidden, 2 Hard Rock and 2 Double Time maps.
 - The mappool will be played in the order: NM3, HD2, NM1, HD1, HR2, DT2, NM2, HR1, DT1.
-- The top 32 scores will progress into the group stage.
+- The top 32 scores will progress into the Group stage.

-### Group Stage
+### Group stage

 - The top 32 scores from qualifiers will be seeded into Top, High, Mid, and Low seeds.
 They will then be randomly placed into 8 groups of 4 players.
 - The top 2 players from each group will make it into the double-elimination bracket stage.